Getting around India by train...

 Recharging mobiles & cameras...

 These days, people seem unable to go anywhere without an array of electrical gadgetry.
-You'll find shaver sockets in most AC1/2/3 sleeper cars, which can be used to recharge cameras & mobiles, though you won't generally find specific power sockets for this purpose on Indian trains.
-One tip is to invest in a Power Monkey universal backup battery, which will give you up to 96 hours phone stand-by when your phone's battery dies, and can also be used for recharging PDAs, iPods & some cameras whilst on the move.
+You'll find shaver sockets in most AC1/2/3 sleeper cars, which can be used to recharge cameras & mobiles, though you won't always find specific power sockets for this purpose on Indian trains.
+One tip is to invest in a Anker or Power Monkey backup battery, which can recharge your phone several times over when necessary, and can also be used for recharging PDAs, iPods & some cameras whilst on the move.

 Other Indian train tips...